Suketu Gandhi, Kearney’s Global Leader in Digital Supply Chain and Plan on Sense and Pivot and supply chain’s new troika; cost, service, and agilit...

 Real resilience is far more than performing “what if” scenario analysis and disaster response planning.
 It’s about increasing capabilities and building lighting fast reflexes, so you can respond to fluctuations in demand and an ever-changing business landscape with dynamic resource and capacity planning.

-As CEOs, COOs and CPOs now look to restructure their business model with the aim of increasing organisational resilience and agility, produced in partnership with MIT Technology Review, Kearney offers a comprehensive .
+As CEOs, COOs and CPOs now look to restructure their business model with the aim of increasing organisational resilience and agility, produced in partnership with MIT Technology Review, Kearney offers a comprehensive resilience stress test.
 Speaking with clients such as Mars and Johnson and Johnson, MIT and Kearney took a tech-centric view of data needs and how AI can help.

 The report says that at the core of company efforts to increase resilience and agility there should be two strategic priorities; decreasing complexities and using data to increase visibility at every node in the supply chain, and developing action plans to efficiently respond to change and disruption.